Privatisation of British Rail: Subsequent changes

-Management of the passenger franchising system has changed, with the functions of the Director of Passenger Rail Franchising being replaced in 2001 by the Strategic Rail Authority (SRA), whose remit also included the promotion of freight services.
-The SRA was in turn abolished in 2006 in favour of direct control by the Department of Transport's Rail Group.
+Management of the passenger franchising system has also changed; during 2001, the functions of the Director of Passenger Rail Franchising were replaced by the Strategic Rail Authority (SRA), whose remit also included the promotion of freight services.
+Five years later, the SRA was in turn abolished in favour of direct control by the Department of Transport's Rail Group.
 Overall, the system of franchising has proceeded as designed, with franchises being either retained or transferred dependent on performance.
-On six occasions, passenger franchises have had to be taken temporarily into (indirect) government ownership, South Eastern Trains (2003–2006), East Coast (2009–2015), London North Eastern Railway (2018–present), Northern Trains (2020–present), SE Trains (Oct 2021-) and ScotRail Trains (May 2022-).
+On nine occasions to date, passenger franchises have had to be taken into (indirect) government ownership, South Eastern Trains (2003–2006), East Coast (2009–2015), London North Eastern Railway (2018–present), Northern Trains (2020–present), Transport for Wales Rail (2021-present), Southeastern (2021-present), ScotRail (2022-present), TransPennine Express (2023-present), and Caledonian Sleeper (2023-present).
 Over time, some franchises have been merged and contract lengths have been extended; additionally, under the devolution programme, other government bodies have been given input into franchise terms – the Scottish Government with ScotRail, the Welsh Government in Wales & Borders, as well as the Mayor of London and the various passenger transport executives for the services in their respective areas.
-Since 2005 the Department for Transport has been using the community railway designation to loosen the regulations and lower the costs and increase usage of certain socially necessary routes and services, although these remain within the TOC structure.
+Since 2005, the Department for Transport has been using the community railway designation to loosen the regulations and lower the costs and increase usage of certain socially necessary routes and services, although these remain within the TOC structure.

-In both the freight and passenger sectors, a small number of open access operators (non-franchised operators of trains) have also emerged (some of which have now disappeared).
+In both the freight and passenger sectors, a small number of open access operators (non-franchised operators of trains) have also emerged (some of which have since closed down).
 In terms of train ownership, the three ROSCOs continue to exist as originally established, although some now lease freight locomotives and wagons to the FOCs.
-They have been joined by a variety of small-scale train owners ready to let old railway stock on short-term leases.
-Also, Railtrack and its successor Network Rail have also purchased some rolling stock themselves.
+They have also been joined by a variety of new leasing entities, including spot-hire companies offering short-term leases, as well as small-scale train owners offering to lease their private rolling stock.
+Furthermore, some operators, such as Network Rail, have also purchased some rolling stock themselves.

 The regulatory structure has also evolved; in line with changes to the regulation of other privatised industries, the position of Rail Regulator was abolished in 2004, replaced by a nine-member corporate board called the Office of Rail Regulation, incorporating responsibility for safety regulation, previously the remit of the Health & Safety Executive.

-In 2022, the Scottish Government brought the main Scottish operator into public ownership as ScotRail Trains.